-Sustain and City to Sea are joining forces with organisations around the UK to encourage local areas to be the first to meet this challenge, and:
+Sustain and City to Sea have joined forces with organisations around the UK to encourage local areas to be the first to meet this challenge, and:

 How do you define a working public drinking fountain?

-These should be fully publicly accessible for most of the day where the public does not have to pay to enter - this could include public buildings (e.g. council offices, libraries), parks, train, tube & bus stations, high streets or any other suitable locations that meet the main criteria.
+It should be in working order and publicly accessible for most of the day where people do not have to pay to enter.
+This can include public buildings (e.g. council offices, libraries), parks, train, tube & bus stations, high streets or any other suitable locations that meet the main criteria.
 These should be recognisable as a drinking fountain, as opposed to a tap or refill point.
 Oh, and they need to work!

 We are not including schools in this target, as most (although shockingly not all) schools have fountains, and they are only accessible to children.
-Clearly we’d encourage all areas to have multiple working fountains in all schools, but these are not the focus of this push, and cannot be included in the target of 50 or on the Refill app.
-We’d love to see more fountains installed in public areas outside schools, and in places that kids can use them on their commute.
+We encourage all areas to have multiple working fountains in all schools, but they cannot be included in the target of the 50 or on the Refill app.
+We’d love to see more fountains installed in public areas outside schools, and along children's commute routes.

 What do you define as a local area?

-Good question.
+When you register, we ask which local area you wish to cover.
 As local authorities are one of the major players in installing (and crucially maintaining) fountains, our definition of a local area mirrors the authority boundaries.
-We’ve set up the registration so there are no overlapping areas.
-After you've registered interest you will be asked to choose your local area.
-And if someone’s already chosen that area, we’ll ask you if you'd like to join forces.
+This is also roughly the catchment where we expect 50 fountains to be an appropriate target.
+If you are working to a different geography, just let us know.
+If we have interest from overlapping areas, we’ll ask you if you'd like to join forces.